MinishLab/semhash/README.md

 <summary>  Using custom ANN backends </summary>
 <br>

-The following code snippet shows how to use a custom ANN backend with SemHash:
+The following code snippet shows how to use a custom ANN backend and custom args with SemHash:

 ```python
 from datasets import load_dataset